raycast/extensions/extensions/twenty/README.md

 ---

-## User Guide
+## 📘 User Guide

-To use the integration, search for the `Create Object Record` command, which will display all your `active` standard and custom objects currently in your twentyCRM.
+To use the extension, search for the `Create Object Record` command, which will display all your `active` standard and custom objects currently in your twentyCRM.
 Its very flexible - if you create new objects or deactivate existing ones, this will automatically reflect those changes.

 https://github.com/user-attachments/assets/fca0f71d-3c04-43ad-afb4-4e5b0a9d4d13

 When you deactivate any standard or custom object, it will no longer appear, ensuring you only see the information and objects you want to access.
-This makes the integration extensible and enhances your productivity.
+This makes the extension extensible and enhances your productivity.

 https://github.com/user-attachments/assets/f357b91b-dd2e-4043-af8c-9328235c0aa8